lupyuen/lupyuen.github.io/src/pinecone.md

 - BL602 is a __General Purpose Microcontroller__ that supports Bluetooth LE and WiFi

-- ESP32 is more of a __Bluetooth LE + WiFi Controller__ that supports Embedded Apps
+- ESP32 is more of a __Bluetooth LE + WiFi Controller__ that supports Embedded Programs

 To folks who are familiar with Arm microcontrollers (STM32 Blue Pill, Nordic nRF52), BL602 looks like another microcontroller...
 Except that it runs on the RISC-V Instruction Set instead of Arm.

 Hope this addresses the confusion over BL602, as discussed [here](https://news.ycombinator.com/item?id=24916086) and [here](https://news.ycombinator.com/item?id=24877335)

-_(Yes there seems to be a new [ESP32 based on RISC-V](https://www.espressif.com/en/news/ESP32_C3), but we don't have the hardware yet so we'll wait and see)_
+_(There's a new [ESP32 based on RISC-V](https://www.espressif.com/en/news/ESP32_C3), but the hardware is not available yet so we'll wait and see)_

 _Why not stick with Arm?
 Why get adventurous with RISC-V?_